 The Ninth is a busy and dynamic neighborhood in Paris.
 Very active business district, it is also home to some of the biggest department stores which bring in tourists from around the world (Printemps, Galeries Lafayette) to see the latest fashion offerings.
 The Opéra Garnier is the high-end cultural center of the Ninth with its opulent interior covered in marble where world renowned dance and opera productions are presented.
 The Place de Clichy is more populaire (working class), but is a neighborhood with lots of energy and in steady transformation.

 - Hôtel Druot (Auction house) Each work day there are as many as ten different auctions taking place.
 Visit in the mornings to get a preview of what will be auctioned at some point in the week.
 You’ll find furniture, artwork, rugs, jewelry, clothing, posters, cameras, etc., etc.

 - Galeries-Lafayette (department store)

-Two of Paris’ major train stations are located in the Tenth, so it has a tendency to be loud with lots of traffic.
+Two of Paris’ major train stations are located in the Tenth, so it has a tendency to be a bit loud with lots of traffic.
 But, the section around the Canal Saint Martin has become increasingly chic and residential.
-This sector spans the area from Place de la Republique to the east side of the district and is filled with trendy, urban bars, cafes and restaurants.
+This sector spans the area from Place de la Republique to the east side of the district and is filled with trendy bars, cafes, restaurants and small boutiques.

 - Canal St. Martin (canal running from north of the city down to the Seine and now host to a burgeoning neighborhood of trendy shops, restaurants and cafés)